Citizens United v. FEC

 All of this like high-falutin language about how the importance of speech and shit has not prevented the Supreme Court from saying, well, yeah, you can cap individual contributions.

-And the result is that while you can only donate $2,800 if you and some of your richer friends decide to form a company, pool together your millions,
+And the result is that while you can only donate $2,800 if you and some of your richer friends decide to form a company, pull together your millions,

 Right.